How to Submit Reportable Events

 IRB Review of Reportable Events

 IRB staff will screen your report to determine if it is complete.
-If the reportable event form is not included or other documentation is missing your submission may be returned or IRB personnel will email you to provide the additional information.
+If documentation is missing your submission may be returned or IRB personnel will email you to provide the additional information.
 IRB personnel may also ask questions about the event.

 If the IRB determines that the event did not meet reporting criteria, the event will be acknowledged.